Configuring authentication for an application link is essentially defining the level of trust between JIRA and another application.

-- Do the two applications you are linking share the same user base or not?
+- Do the two applications you are linking share the same set of users and user names?

-- Do you have administrative access to the application you are linking to?
+- Do you have administrative access to the application you are linking to JIRA?

 Common scenarios include:

-- If the two applications you are linking trust each other and share the same user base, configure two-way authentication using Trusted Apps for both incoming and outgoing authentication.
-For example, you may link your internal Confluence instance to an internal JIRA instance.
+- If the two applications you are linking trust each other and share the same set of users and user names, configure two-way authentication using Trusted Applications for both incoming and outgoing authentication.
+For example, you may link your internal JIRA server to an internal FishEye server.

-- If the two applications you are linking trust each other but do not share the same user base, configure two-way authentication using OAuth for both incoming and outgoing authentication.
-For example, you may link your internal Confluence instance to an external (customer-facing) JIRA instance.
+- If the two applications you are linking trust each other but do not share the same set of users or user names, configure two-way authentication using OAuth for both incoming and outgoing authentication.
+For example, you may link your internal JIRA server to an external (customer-facing) Confluence server.

-- If you do not have administrative rights to the application that you are linking to (e.g. linking to a public FishEye instance), configure a one-way outgoing link authenticated using basic HTTP authentication or do not configure any authentication for the link.
-For example, you may link your external JIRA instance to a partner organisation's JIRA instance.
+- If you do not have administrative rights to the application that you are linking to (e.g. linking to a public FishEye server), configure a one-way outgoing link authenticated using basic HTTP authentication or do not configure any authentication for the link.
+For example, you may link your external Confluence server to a partner organisation's Confluence server.
 An unauthenticated link will still allow the local application to render hyperlinks to the remote application or query anonymously-accessible APIs.